 Has the Marine Corp's choice to transition from 45 ACP to 9mm duty pistols settled the debate on which caliber is better?
 Probably not, but here is my take on the ol' 9mm vs 45 ACP debate.

-The Department of Defense has recently been taking a hard look at the sidearms and sidearm calibers that are issued to today's military personnel on the front lines.
-In July it was reported that the top candidates in the final running for the new $17 million dollar Modular Handgun System (MHS) contract to replace the current Beretta M9 included Glock's G17, the Sig Sauer P320, Smith & Wesson's M&P, and the new Beretta APX among others.
-Although it was just announced by Smith & Wesson last week that they are out of the running.
+The Department of Defense has recently been taking a hard look at the sidearms and sidearm calibers issued to today's military personnel on the front lines.
+In July, reports indicated that the top candidates in the final running for the new $17 million-dollar Modular Handgun System (MHS) contract to replace the current Beretta M9 included Glock's G17, the Sig Sauer P320, Smith & Wesson's M&P, and the new Beretta APX among others.

-However, one thing has been settled according to the U.S. Marine Corps Forces Special Operations Command (MARSOC).
-After two decades where MARSOC operators were allowed to carry a custom-built Colt 1911 chambered in .45ACP, in early 2015 the door was cracked open allowing for them to choose Glock 19’s (chambered in 9mm) instead of their larger counterpart.
-Well that door has now been opened and shut, and it has been shut for good on John M. Browning's classic 1911 design.
-This recent policy and operational change means the U.S. Marine Corps’ own special arm of SOCOM (U.S. Special Operations Command) have also come to terms with the age old debate of 9mm vs. .45ACP.
+The door has been opened and shut for good on John M. Browning's classic 1911 design.
+This recent policy change and operational change means the U.S. Marine Corps' special arm of SOCOM (U.S. Special Operations Command) has also come to terms with the debate of 9mm vs. .45ACP.
 According to the Marine Corps Times:

 For Marine special operators, the never-ending debate over whether the 9mm or .45-caliber round is the more powerful bullet has been settled.